What is Keyword Density?

 For example, if a keyword appears 20 times in a 1000-word article, the keyword density of that keyword will be 2%.

-In the early days of search engines, keyword density was a crucial metric for determining the relationship between a keyword and the content in which it appeared.
+In the early days of search engines, keyword density was a crucial metric for determining the relevance of a keyword to the content in which it appeared.
 This idea was based on the premise that keywords related to the content should occur more frequently than those unrelated to the content.

-However, keyword density is no longer relevant as search engines now use sophisticated algorithms and systems like BERT to determine the relationship between keywords and the content in which they appear.
+However, keyword density is no longer relevant, as search engines now utilize sophisticated algorithms and systems, such as BERT, to determine the relationship between keywords and the content in which they appear.

 Importance of Keyword Density to SEO

-Keyword density is not important in SEO.
+Keyword density is not a crucial factor in SEO.
 Google has confirmed that it is not a ranking factor and does not affect a site’s ranking.
 Google also clarified that there is no ideal keyword density for content looking to rank on its search results pages.

 Keyword stuffing is the act of adding unnecessary keywords to your content.
-It violates Google guidelines, is considered a black hat SEO technique, and can cause Google to demote your rankings or even remove it entirely from search results pages.
+It violates De richtlijnen van Google, is considered a black hat SEO technique, and can result in Google demoting or removing your rankings from search results pages.

-Despite Google’s repeated statements about keyword density’s irrelevance to ranking, many SEOs and bloggers insist that it is a ranking factor and continue optimizing their content to achieve the perfect keyword density.
+Despite Google’s repeated statements about the irrelevance of keyword density to ranking, many SEOs and bloggers insist that it is a ranking factor and continue to optimize their content to achieve the perfect keyword density.

 Why Bloggers Think Keyword Density is a Ranking Factor